jonathanwd/toy-u2f/README.md

 * The FIDO Client (i.e. the browser)
 * The Relying Party (i.e. the web service)

-I run the three parts in three different windows.
-I have built a simple UI for the user to interact with the browser.
+The three parts should be run in three different windows.
+I have built a simple TUI to simulate interactions between the user and the browser.
 ```
 python3 authenticator.py
 ```